OreoluwaAnjorin/Business-Analysis-excel-python/README.md

-# Excel & Python Data Analysis – Portfolio Project
+# Excel & Python Data Analysis Project
 This project showcases end-to-end data analysis combining Microsoft Excel and Python to extract actionable insights.
 Each dataset was explored, cleaned, and visualized using professional-grade tools.
 With over 15 years of experience in data analytics, this work is a reflection of practical, high-impact analytics practices.

 ## Project Contents